Here’s how to spoof a FaceTime call:

 If you recall, I explained that legitimate FaceTime spoofing requires software that can trick FaceTime or the Apple system.

 Because software is needed for all of this, it means that Apple can look at spoofing, see how it works, and then design countermeasures to prevent it from happening again.

 There are countless updates that do more things than I could hope to describe, but Apple does put effort into minimizing FaceTime spoofing, and updates make that easy.

 When Apple catches wind of popular spoofing software, they can make subtle changes to FaceTime itself that render spoofing software useless.

-These updates help keep spoofing under control, and it’s arguably the most proactive thing that Apple does in regards to FaceTime spoofing.
+These updates help keep spoofing under control, and it’s arguably the most proactive thing that Apple does in regard to FaceTime spoofing.

 #2 Phone Number Verification

 Another important thing that Apple does is phone number verification.